SenseNet/docs.sensenet.com/content/concepts/fields/08-choice.md

 - it is not allowed to choose more than one option
 - it is allowed to add an extra value
 - there's a list of the options
-- the field will be displayed as list of radiobuttons
+- the field will be displayed as list of radio buttons

 # React field controls